jamesmontalvo3/jamesmontalvo3.com/r.md

 Professional Summary
 --------------------

-Problem solver with experience managing operations where human life is at stake.
+Problem solver with experience managing operations where human life is at stake:

-* Able to prioritize and thrive in fast-paced, deadline-oriented environment while still producing a exceptional product
+* Thrives under pressure in fast-paced, deadline-oriented environment while still producing exceptional products
-* Broad understanding of physics and engineering, with degree and career in mechanical engineering, studies in electrical engineering, and a passion for software development
-* Superior public speaking and instructional skills developed from six years of training astronauts
-* Adept at analyzing business processes and providing game-changing improvements
-* Able to identify and solve problems others were not aware existed
-* Experience managing small groups of two to five people in high-pressure scenarios
+* Manages small groups of two to five people in high-pressure scenarios
-* Skilled with Solidworks and other CAD software designing avionics and LCD panels
+* Identifies problems others overlook and provides effective solutions
+* Analyzes business processes and develops game-changing improvements
+* Instructs astronauts in technical subjects and speaks publicly with ease and confidence
+* Studies new subjects and reads technical literature
+* Understands broad engineering topics
+  * Degree and career in mechanical engineering
+  * Studies in electrical engineering
+  * Passion for software development

 Professional Experience